SACHSTech/cpt-AlvanChui/README.md

     1. Line Chart - shows the trendline of the total number of death over time, grouped by countries.
     2. Pie Chart - let users select a country and a year, shows the proportion of death caused by various types of cancer.

-* The data are extracted from a research on cancer by [Our Worlds In Data](https://ourworldindata.org/how-many-people-in-the-world-die-from-cancer)
+* The data are extracted from a research on cancer by Out world in data.

 ---